 Note: Short-term courses academic and refund deadlines are prorated based on the class length.
 Information specific to short-term courses is listed below.

 A decision to withdraw should be given careful consideration.
 Withdrawal can have a major impact in terms of veteran's benefits, athletic eligibility, financial aid, student loan repayment deferral, and other situations which have specific consequences from withdrawal.
-If you are considering withdrawing, you are encouraged to consult with your adviser and the Financial Aid Office prior to completing the official withdrawal process so that you may discuss the best possible outcomes for your individual circumstances.
+If you are considering withdrawing, you are encouraged to consult with your adviser and the Business Office prior to completing the official withdrawal process so that you may discuss the best possible outcomes for your individual circumstances.

 Withdrawal Process for Regular Session Courses in Fall and Spring